owncloud-archive/documentation/admin_manual/appliance/howto-update-owncloud.rst

 More specifically, the versions of the ownCloud app, prior to 10, have a version suffix in the name.
 For example the ownCloud 8.2 app is named ``owncloud82``.

-For owncloud82 users: During the upgrade to the owncloud App, the user files will be moved to the new docker data directory `/var/lib/univention-appcenter/apps/owncloud/data/files`.
+For ownCloud 8.2 users: during the ownCloud App upgrade, user files will be moved to the new Docker data directory, ``/var/lib/univention-appcenter/apps/owncloud/data/files``.
 Essentially, the following the command will be executed:

 ::
       mv /var/lib/owncloud/* /var/lib/univention-appcenter/apps/owncloud/data/files